 How to wash your cloth diapers

 This is the most basic and general wash routine.
-This is a great back-to-basics routine if you feel like you've fallen so far down the wash routine rabbit hole that you can't find your way back to reality.
-You can alter these basic steps to your needs for successful washing.
+This is also a great back-to-basics routine if you feel like you've fallen so far down the wash routine rabbit hole that you can't find your way back to reality.

 Still have questions?